mde/ejs/README.md

   - `outputFunctionName`    Set to a string (e.g., 'echo' or 'print') for a function to print output inside scriptlet tags.
   - `async`                 When `true`, EJS will use an async function for rendering.
-(Depends on async/await support in the JS runtime.
+(Depends on async/await support in the JS runtime).
   - `includer`              Custom function to handle EJS includes, receives `(originalPath, parsedPath)` parameters, where `originalPath` is the path in include as-is and `parsedPath` is the previously resolved path.
 Should return an object `{ filename, template }`,